JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Step #7 - Committing

-You will really want to commit your changes now, before you run.
+You will really want to commit your changes now, before you go any further.
+This is the point at which you can run the application and check your API "works".

+### Step #8 - Writing the code

+Go through and write your functional code in the methods for the controllers and services.
+Remove the 501 - Not implemented response from the method, and the corresponding response outcomes from the swagger configuration (again, I would suggest doing this in the [swagger editor](http://editor.swagger.io)).
+Commit as you go.

 ## An Example